 Study Group 5

-Environment and climate change
+Environment and climate change to address the Sustainable Development Goals (SDGs)

 ITU-T Study Group 5 is responsible for studying ICT environmental aspects of electromagnetic phenomena and climate change.

+Study Group 5 will also study issues related to resistibility, human exposure to electromagnetic fields, circular economy, energy efficiency and climate change adaptation and mitigation.

-It is responsible for studies relating to protection of telecommunication networks and equipment from interference and lightning.
+It is responsible for studies:

+– relating to protection of telecommunication networks and equipment from interference and lightning;

-Study Group 5 is also responsible for studies related to electromagnetic compatibility (EMC), to safety and to health effects connected with electromagnetic fields produced by telecommunication installations and devices, including cellular phones.
+– related to electromagnetic compatibility (EMC), particle radiation effects, and assessment of human exposure to electromagnetic fields produced by ICT installations and devices, including cellular phones and base stations;

-It is responsible for studies on the existing copper network outside plant and related indoor installations.
+– on the existing copper network outside plant and related indoor installations;

+– relating to achieving energy efficiency and sustainable clean energy;

-It is responsible for studies on methodologies for assessing the environmental impact of ICT, publishing guidelines for using ICTs in an eco-friendly way, tackling e-waste issues, and energy efficiency of the power feeding system.
+– on methodologies for assessing the environmental impact of ICT, publishing guidelines for using ICTs in an eco-friendly way, dealing with e-waste issues also in relation to counterfeit devices, enhance rare metal recycling and energy efficiency of ICT, including infrastructures.

-It is responsible for studies on how to use ICT to help countries and the ICT sector adapt to the effects of environmental challenges, including climate change.
+Study Group 5 is responsible for studies on how to use ICTs to help countries and the ICT sector to adapt to the effects of environmental challenges, including climate change in line with the Sustainable Development Goals (SDGs).

-Study Group 5 also identifies the needs for more consistent and standardized eco-friendly practices for the ICT sector (e.g. labelling, procurement practices, eco-rating schemes for mobile phones).
+Study Group 5 also identifies the needs for more consistent and standardized eco-friendly practices for the ICT sector (e.g. labelling, procurement practices, standardized power supplies/connectors, eco-rating schemes).

 PART 2 - Lead Study Groups in specific areas of study

-SG5 Lead study group on electromagnetic compatibility and electromagnetic effects Lead study group on ICTs and climate change
+SG5 Lead study group on electromagnetic compatibility, lightning protection and electromagnetic effects Lead study group on ICTs and climate change, circular economy including e-waste, energy efficiency and clean energy to address the SDGs

 Annex B (to WTSA Resolution 2) Points of guidance to study groups for the development of the post-2016 work programme

-ITU-T Study Group 5 will develop Recommendations, handbooks and other publications related to:
+ITU-T Study Group 5 will develop Recommendations, Supplements and other publications related to:

-• protection of telecommunication networks and equipment from interference and lightning;
+– protection of ICT networks and equipment from interference, lightning, and power faults;

-• electromagnetic compatibility (EMC); and
+– electromagnetic compatibility (EMC);

-• safety and health effects connected with electromagnetic fields produced by telecommunication installations and devices.
+– the assessments of human exposure to electromagnetic fields produced by ICT installations and devices;

-Study Group 5 will also develop documents related to:
+– safety and implementation aspects related to ICT powering and to powering through networks and sites;

+– components and application references for protection of ICT equipment and the telecommunication network;

+– ICTs, circular economy, energy efficiency and climate change to reach the Sustainable Development Goals (including Paris Agreement, Connect 2020 Agenda, SDGs, etc.);

+– study lifecycle and rare metal recycling approach for ICT equipment to minimize the environmental and health impact of e-waste;

-• study of methodologies for assessing the environmental impact of ICT, both in terms of its own emissions and the savings created through ICT applications in other industry sectors;
+– study of methodologies for assessing the environmental impact of ICT, both in terms of its own emissions, power usage and the savings created through ICT applications in other industry sectors;

-• creation of a framework for energy efficiency in the ICT field, taking account of WTSA Resolution 73 (Rev. Dubai, 2012);

-• study of methodologies for power feeding that effectively reduce power consumption and resource usage;
+– study of power feeding methodologies that effectively reduce power consumption and resource usage, increase safety and increase global standardization for economic gains;

-• study of methodologies, such as recycling, that reduce environmental effects of ICT facilities and equipment;
+– study of methodologies, such as recycling, that reduce environmental effects of ICT facilities and equipment;

+– setting up a low cost sustainable ICT infrastructure to connect the unconnected;

-• studies on how to use ICT to help countries and the ICT sector adapt to the effects of environmental challenges, including climate change.
+– studies on how to use ICTs to help countries and the ICT sector to adapt and build resilience to the effects of environmental challenges, including climate change;